snorith/hellas/README.md

 For further information about other Khepera Publishing products check out their website and forums at https://kheperapublishing.com/

-Content in this system or associated files derived from Khepera publishing is used as fan material and should not be construed as a challenge to those trademarks or copyrights.
+Content in this system or associated files derived from Khepera Publishing is used as fan material and should not be construed as a challenge to those trademarks or copyrights.

 The contents of this site are for personal, non-commercial use only.
 Khepera Publishing is not responsible for this site or system or any of the content.